headphonesjones/MovieDB-5000/README.md

 # Foundation libsass template

-This is a template to start your own project that uses Grunt and libsass!
+Start your own local project that uses Grunt and libsass!

 ## Requirements